sebhtml/ray/README.txt

 Ray can not run without mpi as it is a pure parallel program with no non-parallel steps.
 However, it is safe and reliable to run it with 1 cpu.
 Ray is distributed with the GPLv3 license (see gpl-3.txt).

+Note on MPI implementation:

+It currently works well with Open-MPI.
+You may have to disable the Byte Transfer Layer called Shared Memory to avoid a race condition in the spinlock of Open-MPI.
+This problem is presumably due to a processor defective design rather than a defect in Open-MPI.
+The lock instruction is supposed to lock the bus, so if you encounter the race condition, you know something is wrong.
+The following command disables the btl sm.

+ mpirun -np 32 --mca btl ^sm ./Ray sequences.fasta